 The press said: Roy Barraclough, once the landlord of '˜the Rovers Return', plays '˜Santa Claus' and does so with a dignity that befits the gentleman in red and has many of the best comic lines.

 Over fifty two years of performing, Roy Barraclough has had a plethora of Television, Film and Stage performances- If you'd like to take a look at Roy's Television career- and the creation of the comedy gold that is Cissie and Ada, and information on his forthcoming 'Are You Being Served' role this year- Please look below.
 Celebrate the incredible career of Roy Barraclough MBE!

 Roy Barraclough: Television Appearances 1964-2016

-    Roy’s most recent television appearance is due to be shown on BBC this autumn.

-    He will be playing Mr Grainger, the elder statesman behind the gentlemen’s

-    counter at Grace Brothers, in the pilot of the newly re launched comedy “Are You
+Roy's last television appearance was shown on the BBC in the autumn of 2016.
+He played Mr Grainger, the elder statesman behind the gentlemen's counter at Grace Brothers, in the pilot of the newly re launched comedy 'Are You Being Served' 2016.

-    Being Served” 2016.

 Arriving for AYBS rehearsals at Salford with Sherrie Hewson

 Below are some of the many television appearances Roy has made over the years.

 Roy made his major Television debut in 1969 in the Yorkshire Television Soap, 'Castlehaven'.
 He played Kathy Staff's husband, Harry, alongside Gretchen Franklin and Sally James.

 During the 60s and 70s he appeared in dozens of hit shows including Queenie's Castle with Diana Dors,Z Cars, The Lovers, George and Mildred, Rising Damp,and Love Thy Neighbour.